vilnytskyy/cs-ed-cohort-3-summer-2022/daily/3/readme.md

 2. Lesson on 2D arrays
 3. Lab - Array2DPractice, specification below
 4. Demos on start of Array2DPractice
 5. If time, introduction on Conway's Game of Life lab.
+We will upload a skeleton for Conway's Game of life before we cover the topic.
    Array2DPractice assignment:

 Take the starter code from this directory (the file named ArrayPractice.java) and copy it to your repl.it repl.
 Place it in the